ansible/ansibullbot/ISSUE_HELP.md

 * ansible version
 * summary

-If any of those items are missing or empty, ansibot will keep the issue in a `needs_info` state until the data is provided in the issue's description.
+If any of those items are missing or empty, ansibullbot will keep the issue in a `needs_info` state until the data is provided in the issue's description.
 The bot is expecting an issue description styled after the default issue template, so please use that whenever possible.

 Expect the bot to do a few things: